St. Clair Tunnel

 The St. Clair Tunnel is the name for two separate rail tunnels which were built under the St. Clair River between Sarnia, Ontario and Port Huron, Michigan.
-The original, opened in 1891 and used until it was replaced by a new larger tunnel in 1994, was the first full-size subaqueous tunnel built in North America.
-(By full-size it is meant that it allowed a railroad to run through it.)
+The original opened in 1891 and was the first full-size (Note: By full-size it is meant that it allowed a railroad to run through it.) subaqueous tunnel built in North America.
+It was replaced by a new larger tunnel in 1994.
 It is a National Historic Landmark of the United States, and has been designated a civil engineering landmark by both US and Canadian engineering bodies.

 First tunnel (1891–1995)

 The first underwater rail tunnel in North America was opened by the St. Clair Tunnel Company in 1891.
 The company was a subsidiary of the Grand Trunk Railway (GTR), which used the new route to connect with its subsidiary Chicago and Grand Trunk Railway, predecessor to the Grand Trunk Western Railroad (GTW).
 Before the tunnel's construction, Grand Trunk was forced to use time-consuming rail ferries to transfer cargo.

 The tunnel was an engineering marvel in its day and designed by Joseph Hobson.
 The development of original techniques were achieved for excavating in a compressed air environment.
 The Beach tunnelling shield, designed by Alfred Ely Beach, was used to assist workmen in removing material from the route of the tunnel and left a continuous iron tube nearly 7,000 ft long.
 Freight trains used the tunnel initially with the first passenger trains using it in 1892.